Nugent-Hopkins, Draisaitl lead Oilers to win - Edmonton | Globalnews.ca

 Nugent-Hopkins, Draisaitl lead Oilers to win

+EDMONTON – It took 34 years for the Edmonton Oilers to see two players record hat tricks in the same game again.

-EDMONTON – Ryan Nugent-Hopkins and Leon Draisaitl each had three goals and Draisaitl added an assist as the Edmonton Oilers powered their way to an 8-4 victory over the Los Angeles Kings on Tuesday.
+Ryan Nugent-Hopkins and Leon Draisaitl each had three goals and Draisaitl added an assist as Edmonton powered its way to an 8-4 victory over the Los Angeles Kings on Tuesday — the first time since 1985 that two Oilers had hat tricks in the same game, that one also against Los Angeles with Paul Coffey and Jari Kurri achieving the feat.

+“I’m happy for both of them,” said Oilers captain Connor McDavid, who added a goal and three assists.
+“I’m not sure if I have seen two teammates get hat tricks in the same game, other than maybe in minor hockey.
+That was pretty cool.”

 Alex Iafallo, Drew Doughty, Dustin Brown and Carl Grundstrom replied for the Kings (28-40-8), who saw a three-game winning streak ended.